artemisee/selfgit/README.md

 # selfgit
-the codes here are just for fun for myself
+the codes here are just for fun for myself and i'm too stupid to realize that i used two different email accounts at two PCs =^=